Danielli-Itai/_EnvLnx/README.md

 # _EnvLnx
 Linux environment extention

+Clone the repository to the user home directory.

 this repository contains linux environment files with extensions which provides developers with a comfertable build tools.

 #Setting up
-Add this file to be called automatically when using the bash terminal by adding the following line to the ~/.bashrc file 'source ~/_EnvLnx/EnvStart.sh'
+Add 'EnvStart.sh' file to be called automatically when using the bash terminal Use the command 'grdit ~/.bashrc' for adding the following line to the ~/.bashrc file.

+'#Evironment initialization'
+'source ~/_EnvLnx/EnvStart.sh'